 Preparing to file your own taxes

 There are many advantages to working with an accountant as you finalize your year-end bookkeeping.
 A good CPA may find tax allowances and deductions that can save you money, and they may prevent you from making mistakes that could bite you in an audit.

 If your business is still growing, however, a CPA might seem expensive and you might be thinking of doing your taxes on your own.
 If that's you, here are our tips.

 Taxes are different from country to country, and even more different at the local level, so Wave can’t give you specific tax advice—but we can set you on the right track!

-To file your own taxes, you’ll be using some of the same six reports listed above, so print or export them now.
+To file your own taxes, you’ll be using some of the same six reports listed above (in the 'what to share with your accountant' link), so print or export them now.
 You’ll also need a set of tax forms from your local tax authority or some software to prepare and submit your tax return online.